khaosans/ddd-llm-claims/docs/sequence_diagram.md

 ### How to Read This Diagram

-Sequence diagrams read like a story from top to bottom.
-Each horizontal line (called a "lifeline") represents a component or actor in the system.
-Time flows downward, so actions at the top happen before actions at the bottom.
+Sequence diagrams represent temporal ordering of interactions.
+Each horizontal line (lifeline) represents a component or actor.
+Time flows downward, with earlier interactions appearing above later ones.

 **The Components**:
 - **User**: The person submitting the claim